wavim/assignee/report/report.typ

 #figure(image("assets/demo/scroll.md.png", width: 100%), caption: "Header Scrolled
 MD Variant", gap: .5cm)

-The header’s transformative scroll behavior embodies minimalist utility through adaptive elegance.
+The header's transformative scroll behavior embodies minimalist utility through adaptive elegance.
 Initially transparent and embedded within the hero's natural flow, it avoids visual imposition.
 As scrolling commences, it transitions into a subtle overlay with soft elevation shadow, signaling a shift from introduction to action.